How does the Quooker system work?

 How can I operate the tap?

-All Quooker taps dispense boiling water by pushing the bezel twice then turning it counterclockwise.
+All Quooker taps dispense boiling water by pushing the bezel twice then turning it anti-clockwise.
 To dispense filtered chilled or sparkling water from the Flex, Fusion and Nordic taps, push-wait-turn and the tap ring will light up blue for a flow of filtered chilled water.
 Push-turn and the tap ring will flash blue for a flow of filtered sparkling water.
 The Front tap operates slightly differently.
 Turn the bezel counter-clockwise until you hear the click once for filtered chilled water, or twice for filtered sparkling water.